typelevel/shapeless-contrib/README.md

 ### Scalaz + Shapeless = Profit

-_Note:_ The 0.1.x series of this library depends on shapeless 1.2.x, whereas the newer 0.2.x series depends on shapeless 2.0.0.
+_Note:_ The current 0.2.x series depends on shapeless 2.0.0.

 The combination of these two libraries allows for some nifty utility functions related to `scalaz.Applicative`: